solliancenet/microsoft-redis-cache-migration/02_PreMigration/04_TestPlans.md

 Command renames (for app level)

+### Scripts

+If you have any scripts or your application makes calls to the [`EVAL` command](https://redis.io/commands/eval), be sure to test them thoroughly in case your scripts use commands or features that are not available in Azure Cache for Redis.

 ## Rollback Strategies

 The queries above will provide a list of object names and counts that can be used in a rollback decision.
 Migration users can take the first object verification step by checking the source and target object counts.
 A failure in counts may not necessarily mean that a rollback is needed.
 Performing an in-depth evaluation could point out that the discrepancy is small and easily recoverable.
 Manual migration of a few failed objects may be possible.